-- (ii) Press reports from the council, its committees or working parties should be from the Clerk or via the reporter's own attendance at a meeting. - (iii) Unless a Councillor has been authorised by the council to speak to the media on a particular issue, Councillors who are asked for comment by the press should make it clear that it is a personal view and ask that it be clearly reported as their personal view. - (iv) Unless a Councillor is absolutely certain that he/she is reporting the view of the council, they must make it clear to members of the public that they are expressing a personal view. - (v) If Councillors receive a complaint from a member of the public, this should be dealt with under the Council's adopted complaints procedure, or via a council agenda item.
+- (ii) Press reports from the council, its committees or working parties should be from the Clerk or via the reporter's own attendance at a meeting. - (iii) Unless a Councillor has been authorised by the council to speak to the media on a particular Council issue, Councillors who are asked for comment by the press should not offer any comment, or make it clear that it is a personal view and ask that it be clearly reported as their personal view. - (iv) Unless a Councillor is absolutely certain that he/she is reporting the view of the council, they must make it clear to members of the public that they are expressing a personal view. - (v) If Councillors receive a complaint from a member of the public, this should be dealt with under the Council's adopted complaints procedure, or via a council agenda item. - (vi) The Council does not operate a dedicated social media page on any platform.
+Generally speaking, all information or Parish Council business will usually be published on the Parish Council website.
+The Council or its representatives will not publish or discuss council matters on social media, without first referencing that any points made our personal opinions (in line with C(iii) and (iv)). - (vii) From time to time, it may be appropriate to share information on social media via another community page, such as the Allington Village Facebook Group.
+This will usually only be done if information is not appropriately available via the Parish Council website, and if it has been decided by the Council that the information or notice warrants more immediate notification within the community.
+Any such posts will be made by the Clerk.